 There will be dedicated statistical review by leading statisticians that will contribute to recommendations for funding.
-Please ensure that you have rigorously detailed your methodology and statistical approaches, consulting with a statistician where feasible and appropriate.
+Please ensure that you have rigorously detailed your research plan and statistical approaches, consulting with a statistician where feasible and appropriate.
+A table is included for you to complete on your key milestones throughout the project, these are useful for you to be able to consider realistic timelines throughout the project and to monitor this should your application be successful.